 Thus, the ideas of rationality and liberty associated with modernity were also associated with European imperialism, colonialism and atrocities related to the subjugation of native population.
 The two world wars were the culmination of the European scramble for global domination and mutual competition.
-The second world war, in many ways, was the climax of this ‘theater of modernity’.
-It reached its orgasmic peak with the two critical events: The postwar unraveling of the extend of Nazi atrocities, and the destruction that followed the atomic bomb holocaust in Hiroshima and Nagasaki.
+World War II, in many ways, was the climax of this “theatre of modernity”.
+It reached its orgasmic peak with two critical events: the postwar unraveling of the extent of Nazi atrocities, and the destruction that followed the atomic bomb holocaust in Hiroshima and Nagasaki.
 I would date the definitive origin of postmodernism with these two catastrophic events.
-In both these situation modernity, rationality, science and the instruments of power it created were clearly associated with catastrophes witnessed.
-In subsequent years the relationship between modernity and the wanton exercise of its instruments of power was closely interrogated.
-Postmodernism emerged as the product of the skeptical ‘revision’ of the ideas of modernity.
-Many of the postmodern writers found deep fissures and violence in the very narrative of modernity that drew different standards for different people.
+In both these situations, modernity, rationality, science and the instruments of power it created were clearly associated with the catastrophes witnessed.
+In subsequent years, the relationship between modernity and the wanton exercise of its instruments of power was closely interrogated.
+Postmodernism emerged as the product of a skeptical “revision” of the ideas of modernity.
+Many postmodern writers found deep fissures and violence in the very narrative of modernity in how it drew different standards for different people.
 The universalism of the ideas of modernity was questioned, and the dynamics of violence in its structure was examined.

-Postmodernist thinkers tried to associate ‘rationality’ and ‘science’ with western imperialism and its devastating consequences.
+Postmodernist thinkers tried to associate “rationality” and “science” with western imperialism and its devastating consequences.
 A breed of writers who started to think in the reverse direction started to emerge.
-Thus, there were thinkers who started to discuss various heterodox relationships like that between power and knowledge, power and gender and power and social institutions.
+Thus, there were thinkers who started to discuss various heterodox relationships: power and knowledge, power and gender, and power and social institutions.

-However, in doing so they tend to divorce the ‘clarity’ of thinking of many of the Enlightened thinkers.
-Whether this was a deliberate attempt, or rather a consequence of the flight of speculations these writers engaged in, is an issue that is debatable.
-My impression is that it was a sort of a ‘deliberate attempt’ to begin with ( eg. The style of writings of postmodern philosopher like Jacques Derrida who introduced the literary technique of ‘deconstruction’ ), but subsequently the lingo led many of the authors to get ‘carried away’ in their own narrative style.
+However, in doing so, they seem to have divorced from the clarity of thought that many thinkers of the Enlightenment had.
+Whether this was a deliberate attempt, or a consequence of the flight of speculations these writers engaged in, is a debatable issue.
+My impression is that initially it was sort of a deliberate attempt ( eg. the style of writings of postmodern philosophers like Jacques Derrida, who introduced the literary technique of “deconstruction”), but subsequently the lingo led to many authors getting carried away by their own narrative style.